jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 \[
 \Delta G_{\text{SHAPE}} = m \cdot \text{reactivity} + b
 \]
+In the example below (sequence 1ed6039ffb5c), the constraint had only a low impact on the model's secondary structure prediction, removing only a loop near the 50th base.
+However, in other sequences not shown here, more drastic changes were observed.

 **Strong-constraint model**
 Artificially inflated SHAPE values were used to demonstrate over-constraint.